sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 - An **anchor** is matched text that helps narrow down a location in the PDF from which to extract data.
 Here is simply a string (`"an anchor is some text to match..."`).
 For information about more complex anchors, see [Anchor object](doc:anchor).
 - A **method** defines how to expand out from the anchor and grab data.
 Here, the Label method extracts data that is closely positioned below the anchor.
 For more information about methods, see [Methods](doc:methods).

-In production scenarios, you can extract just about any text, as well as image coordinates, from a PDF.
+ For a more complete SenseML example, see the [SenseML introduction](doc:senseml-reference-introduction).

 PDF extraction concepts
 ===

-To best use SenseML, it's helpful to understand how Sensible represents a PDF.
+To troubleshoot SenseML, it's helpful to understand how Sensible represents a PDF.

 Lines
 ----